-Policies Indicator Description Comparator / Target 2018/19 Output 2019/20 Output Performance PMI 55 Number of total and new AQMAs designated in the Borough Monitor change Remains 1 AQMA No new (0) Remains 1 AQMA No new (0) Green PMI 56 SAI 11/3 Bathing water quality Improve to "excellent" 2018 = good 2019 = good Green PMI 57 Number of planning permissions granted contrary to HSE advice None (0) None (0) None (0) Green SAI 11/1 Rivers reaching Good Ecological Status (GES) 60% of Rivers to be Improve to 'Good' status by 2021 Good = 18% Good = 18% Red
+Policies Indicator Description Comparator / Target 2019/20 Output 2020/21 Output Performance PMI 55 Number of total and new AQMAs designated in the Borough Monitor change Remains 1 AQMA No new (0) Remains 1 AQMA No new (0) N/A PMI 56 SAI 11/3 Bathing water quality Improve to "excellent" 2019 = good Data Not Available N/A PMI 57 Number of planning permissions granted contrary to HSE advice None (0) None (0) None (0) Green SAI 11/1 Rivers reaching Good Ecological Status (GES) 60% of Rivers to be Improve to 'Good' status by 2021 Good = 18% Good = 18% Red

-- 12.14.1 As is evident from the environmental impact chapter, through the implementation of indicators, the policies (SP and CDMP) are overall performing successfully and meeting the objectives set out. - 12.14.2 The borough has a rich resource of environmental assets which provide significant economic, social and environmental benefits.
-It is important that growth proposed in the Local Plan does not adversely impact on the quality of the existing assets. - 12.14.3 Bathing water quality remains good and there has been no development granted contrary to the advice from the Environment Agency on water quality grounds satisfying the policy objectives. - 12.14.4 It would be ambitious to assume that the target of 60% of rivers to improve to 'good' status by 2021 would be achieved.
-This is the only area of concern.
+12.14.1 As is evident from the environmental impact chapter, through the implementation of indicators, the policies (SP and CDMP) are overall performing successfully and meeting the objectives set out.

+12.14.2 The borough has a rich resource of environmental assets which provide significant economic, social and environmental benefits.
+It is important that growth proposed in the Local Plan does not adversely impact on the quality of the existing assets.

+12.14.3 Bathing water quality was not recorded due to a national lockdown during the monitoring season but was previously good and there has been no development granted contrary to the advice from the Environment Agency on flood risk or water quality grounds satisfying the policy objectives.

+12.14.4 It was ambitious to assume that the target of 60% of rivers to improve to 'good' status by 2021 could be achieved.
+This is an area of concern as this is contrary to the objective of minimising pollution and this national target has not been met.